Updated: Mar 30

-This article explores the Gestalt school of thought, its laws, and its capacity to expand and enrich the visual artist's thinking.
-It also looks at Gestalt's impact on modern teaching practices and its role in insight and discovery learning.
+This article explores the Gestalt school of thought, its laws, and its capacity to expand, enrich and broaden the visual artists' perspective.
+It also looks at " impact on modern teaching practices and its role in insight and discovery learning.

-As a design practitioner and Art educator, I see great value in adopting Gestalt theory in design and the teaching practice, the inner workings of the human mind, and how it responds to surrounding visual stimuli.
+As a design practitioner and Art educator, I see great value in exploring Gestalt theory in my design and my teaching practice, the subtle workings of the human mind, and how it responds to surrounding visual stimuli.

-Gestalt is a theory that explores how the human mind perceives and organises visual stimuli and the way the brain groups and categorises visual information.
+Gestalt is a theory that explores how the human mind perceives and " visual stimuli and the way the brain groups and categorises visual information.

 Gestalt first came into prominence in the early 20th century.
 It was originated by German psychologist Max Wertheimer.
-Shortly after, the theory was taken up and developed further by some of the finest minds of Gestaltism: Wolfgang Kohler and Kurt Koffka at Frankfurt University, and later by Geörgy Kepes, a Hungarian-born painter, photographer, designer, educator and art theorist.
+Shortly after, his theory was taken up and developed further by some of the finest minds of Gestaltism: Wolfgang Köhler and Kurt Koffka at Frankfurt University, and later by Geörgy Kepes, a Hungarian-born painter, photographer, designer, educator and art theorist.

-Gestalt’s original application was in psychology and profoundly influenced several different disciplines, such as musicology, linguistics, architecture, art,t and visual communication.
+Gestalt’s originGestalt'sation was in psychology.
+It also had a profound influence on other disciplines, such as musicology, linguistics, architecture, art and visual communication.

 H.H.
-Arnson and Marla F. Prather in “A History of Modern Art” state:
+Arnson and Marla F. Prather in “A History of Mo"ern Art” state:

 “Gestaorganises"tcategorisesTheory focuses on human perception, describing our ability to understand certain visual relationships as shapes or units.”